yukezhu/tensorflow-reinforce/README.md

 Environments
 ------------
-This code works in Python v2.7 and v3.5.
-Thss e models are implemented in Tensorflow 1.0.
+This codebase works in both Python 2.7 and 3.5.
+The models are implemented in Tensorflow 1.0.

 Models
 ------